Block Style Layout in

 Orientation – For frost protection, an east-west orientation has a slight advantage of collecting heat.
 For summer crop growth, a north-south orientation has a slight advantage of sunlight on both sides of the plant row each day.
 Because there is no clear advantage, orient the beds in whatever direction work best for the landscape design.
 Often beds are best arranged to be an appealing landscape feature of the property.

 Construction materials – A simple way to construct a raised bed garden is to use construction lumber (2 by 4s, 2 by 6s, 2 by 8s and 2 by 10s).
 Untreated lumber will last for several years, except in high salt areas or wet sites.
+Decay resistant lumber will last longer.
 Simply cut two pieces the width of the bed (typically four feet) and two others to the desired bed length.
 Using three and one-half to four inch decking screws, screw the corners together to make a four-sided box.
 Place the box-like frame on the soil and fill.

 Various landscaping timbers may also be used in like fashion.
 However, do not use CCA pressure treated lumber (removed from the market several years ago due to arsenic concerns) or railroad ties (creosote cancer concerns).
 Brick or other building materials may also be suitable.